Bool1020/Bool1020.github.io/content/authors/admin/_index.md

 ## About Me

-I am an undergraduate student majoring in Artificial Intelligence at Beijing University of Posts and Telecommunications, with a strong interest in Natural Language Processing.
-I have excellent academic performance (average score of 89.34).
-I possess strong self-learning capabilities, research and engineering practice abilities, communication skills, and a positive attitude.
-I have rich experience in scientific research, having participated in multiple projects.
+I am currently a master’s student at the Institute of Computing Technology, Chinese Academy of Sciences, with a research focus on representation learning and information retrieval.
+I am passionate about exploring fundamental challenges in Natural Language Processing and related areas.
+I possess strong self-learning capabilities, solid research and engineering practice experience, effective communication skills, and a positive, collaborative attitude.
+I have also accumulated rich research experience through participation in multiple academic projects.